 Almost a year has passed since we started working with Sandy, during which she has been our colleague in hard work, struggle, wonderful accomplishments and even finer plans.
 All of us are looking forward to the day when work can begin on our studio and Sandy can start training other women.
 As we do of each other, we ask everything of Sandy, and she gives it.
 She has chosen to make her life with us and we expect to grow old together working and sharing. -Women of Olivia Records

+I interviewed Stone recently, which you can listen to here.
 I took away some valuable lessons from Stone’s words.
 I learned that the “deceptive transsexual” narrative is not new.
 It’s been repackaged and re-sold, but it’s not new.
 That while I appreciate and commend both Mercedes Allen and Cristin Williams for their iron clad rebuttals of Cathy Brennan’s frontal assault, I have no desire to respond to Cathy Brennan personally.
 Some words that Stone said, really seem to apply to this.

 “The difference today being that now we as transsies have a voice, and we can speak back from a position of power.
 That’s the only thing that’s changed, as far as I’m concerned.
 Hate is always with us and always will be.
 Ignorance will always be with us.
 People are always going to be afraid of things they don’t know or understand.”